Felsic

 In geology, felsic is a modifier describing igneous rocks that are relatively rich in elements that form feldspar and quartz.
 It is contrasted with mafic rocks, which are richer in magnesium and iron.
 Felsic refers to silicate minerals, magma, and rocks which are enriched in the lighter elements such as silicon, oxygen, aluminium, sodium, and potassium.
 Molten felsic magma and lava is more viscous than molten mafic magma and lava.
 Felsic magmas and lavas have lower temperatures of melting and solidification than mafic magmas and lavas.

 Felsic rocks are usually light in color and have specific gravities less than 3.
 The most common felsic rock is granite.
 Common felsic minerals include quartz, muscovite, orthoclase, and the sodium-rich plagioclase feldspars (albite-rich).

 Terminology

 Acid rock

 In modern usage, the term acid rock, although sometimes used as a synonym, normally now refers specifically to a high-silica-content (greater than 63% SiO_{2} by weight) volcanic rock, such as rhyolite.
 Older, broader usage is now considered archaic.
-That usage, with the contrasting term "basic rock" (MgO, FeO, mafic), was based on an ancient concept, dating from the 19th century, that "silicic acid" (H_{4}SiO_{4} or Si(OH)_{4}) was the chief form of silicon occurring in siliceous rocks.
-Although this intuition makes sense from an acid-base perspective in aquatic chemistry considering water-rock interactions and silica dissolution, siliceous rocks are not formed by this protonated monomeric species, but by a tridimensional network of SiO_{4}^{4–} tetrahedra connected to each other.
+That usage, with the contrasting term "basic rock" (MgO, FeO, mafic), was based on an ancient concept, dating from the 19th century, that "silicic acid" (H4SiO4 or Si(OH)4) was the chief form of silicon occurring in siliceous rocks.
+Although this intuition makes sense from an acid-base perspective in aquatic chemistry considering water-rock interactions and silica dissolution, siliceous rocks are not formed by this protonated monomeric species, but by a three-dimensional network of SiO4(4-) tetrahedra connected to each other.
 Once released in water and hydrolyzed, these silica entities can indeed form silicic acid in aqueous solution.